afterxiiam/VITExpo/README.md

 # VITExpo
- A website to get your work recognised by professors and program chairs
+ A website to get your work recognised by professors and program chairs of your university